Integrate-Transfer-Launch Complex: Solid Motor Assembly Building

-The SMAB in March 2022.
-In the background is a Falcon 9 launching a Starlink batch from SLC-40.
+The SMAB in August 2025.
+In the background is smoke from a Falcon 9 launching an Amazon Leo batch from SLC-40.

 The Solid Motor Assembly Building (SMAB) was built and used to assemble multisegment SRBs and attach them to Titan III cores.
 It featured one central "high bay" for the core and mobile launch pad to go through, with doors on north and south sides, and a pair of "low bays" for SRB processing on the western and eastern sides.
 In operation, the core arrived from the VIB through the south door, the SRB segments got attached using a 350 ton bridge crane, then the completed rocket left through the north door towards the launch pads.
 The high bay ceased operations after the Titan III retired.
 During the Space Shuttle era, the western "low bay" was rebuilt into the Shuttle Payload Integration Facility (SPIF), used for processing Inertial Upper Stage assemblies and mating payloads to them in a pair of "integration cells".
 Nowadays, it is used by SpaceX for integrating payloads with Falcon 9 fairings.
 It was damaged by Hurricane Matthew in 2016, with the storm tearing 'school bus size holes' in the outer shell.

 Amazon Vertical Integration Facility

-The VIF-A in 2012, prior to Vulcan-adjacent renovations.
+The VIF-A in August 2025, during Vulcan-adjacent renovations.

 The Amazon Vertical Integration Facility (VIF-A) was built in late 1980s as the Solid Motor Assembly Readiness Facility (SMARF), for the purpose of assembling SRBs for Titan IV, as the SMAB couldn't handle the larger rocket without a major rebuild.
 It is located near where the paths between SLC-40 and SLC-41 diverge, in what used to be a hydrazine tank car storage area.
 It was built with a single bay and a single five-segment entrance/exit door for the mobile launcher, and was capable of stacking and storage of two flight sets of SRMU solid boosters in a vertical, checked out configuration.
 After the Titan IV was retired, the SMARF sat mostly unused for some time, only occasionally being used as an ad-hoc storage.
 In 2019, ULA acquired the building and renamed it as the Spaceflight Processing Operations Center (SPOC, also a reference to the character Spock from Star Trek).
 The SPOC was used as a warehouse for construction of two mobile launcher platforms for Vulcan.
 To support a higher launch cadence, particularly for Amazon's Project Kuiper constellation, ULA is converting the SPOC into the company's second integration facility at Cape Canaveral, giving its current designation.
 Planned upgrades include raising the roof by 13 meters (45 feet), rebuilding the previously dismantled double-track railway, adding an indoor parking area for a second mobile launcher platform when not in use, and creating an offline vertical integration (OVI) cell to allow parallel processing of the Centaur V upper stage and Vulcan booster prior to stacking.